 - a) Transition Year Grant: €95 per student in Transition Year - b) Leaving Certificate Applied Grant: €151 per student in LCA - c) Junior Certificate Schools Programme: €60 per student in First Year JCSP - d) Physics and Chemistry: €13 per student taking Physics and/or Chemistry in 5th and 6th Year. - 7.
 Book Grant: €24 per student in non-DEIS schools and €39 per student in DEIS schools. - 8.
-Grant Special Needs Class: A grant of €191 per capita is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in a special class group with an officially sanctioned resource teacher. - 9.
-Irish and Bi-Lingual Grants: €103 per student where all subjects are taught through Irish and €84 where at least four subjects are taught through Irish. - 10.
-Grant for Traveller students is €201 per student.
+Grant Special Needs Class: A grant of €201 per pupil is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in National Council for Special Education (NCSE) approved special classes. - 9.
+Irish and Bi-Lingual Grants: €108 per pupil where all subjects are taught through Irish and €22 per student per subject where a maximum of four subjects are taught through Irish. - 10.
+Grant for Traveller pupils is €213.50 is payable for each Traveller pupil.